mukund0715-collab/All_hackathon_project/Hackathon_PM/The_Construct/README.md

-🟢 Project Morpheus: The Construct
+🟢 Offline AI Self-Defense Trainer

-An Offline, Privacy-First AI Self-Defense Trainer for Women.
+A Zero-Setup, Privacy-First AI Self-Defense Trainer for Women.

+📖 Project Overview

+Offline AI Self-Defense Trainer is a zero-setup, biometric coaching terminal designed to teach women self-defense without compromising their privacy.
+By acting as a "mathematical mirror," the system uses local computer vision to compare a user's physical movements against a professional martial artist's perfect form in real-time.

+It provides instant, sub-millisecond voice feedback on physical form—all completely offline, without ever saving or uploading a single frame of video to the cloud.
+Simply download, double-click, and train.

-🚨 The Problem
+🚨 The Problem: Privacy vs. Protection

-Traditional AI fitness or self-defense apps require users to upload videos of themselves to cloud servers for processing.
-For a women's safety app, this is a massive privacy risk.
-Women should not have to compromise their digital privacy or record themselves in their homes just to learn basic self-defense.
-Furthermore, cloud-based LLMs introduce latency that ruins real-time physical training.
+Traditional AI fitness or self-defense applications require users to upload videos of themselves to cloud servers for processing.
+For a women's safety application, this is a massive privacy risk.
+Women should not have to compromise their digital privacy or record themselves inside their homes to learn basic self-defense.

+Furthermore, relying on cloud-based Large Language Models (LLMs) for computer vision feedback introduces severe latency, ruining the real-time physical training experience.

-💡 The Solution
+💡 The Solution: A Standalone Biometric Executable

-Project Morpheus is a 100% local, zero-cloud biometric training terminal.
-It uses advanced 3D spatial tracking to compare a user's live movements against a pre-recorded "Ghost" of a martial arts master.
+This application is a 100% local, zero-cloud self-defense training terminal packaged as a standalone Windows executable.
+Users do not need to install Python, configure environments, or download libraries.
+They simply double-click and train.

-Instead of recording the user, the app acts as a mathematical mirror.
-It extracts skeletal data locally in real-time, calculates the vector differences (Dynamic Time Warping & Cosine Similarity), and immediately deletes the frame.
+Instead of recording the user, the application acts as a mathematical mirror.
+It extracts skeletal data locally in real-time, calculates the vector differences using weighted joint heuristics, and immediately discards the video frame.
 No video is ever saved.
-No data ever leaves the laptop.
+No data ever leaves the local machine.
-✨ Key Features

-    Zero-Cloud Architecture: All neural network processing (MediaPipe) happens directly on the user's local hardware.

-    Deterministic Math-Based AI Coach: Instead of hallucination-prone, high-latency LLMs, Morpheus uses raw 3D kinematics to deliver instant, sub-millisecond coaching (e.g., "Your right elbow is misaligned during the extension phase").

-    Semantic Action Tagging: The engine doesn't just look at raw numbers; it understands the phase of the movement (e.g., "Raising the knee", "Extending the hand") to provide context-aware feedback.

-    The "Matrix" UI: A sleek, gamified CustomTkinter interface that separates the heavy OpenCV rendering from the user dashboard for maximum stability.

-⚙️ How It Works (The Pipeline)

-    The Master Extraction (Offline): We feed videos of self-defense experts into our engine.
-It extracts their perfect skeletal movements and saves them as lightweight .json vector files (The "Ghost").

-    The Terminal UI (app.py): The user logs into a secure local session and selects a training module (e.g., Module N0: Palm Strike).

-    The Comparator Engine (live4.py): The user performs the move in front of the webcam.
-The system overlays the Matrix HUD, tracking 33 body landmarks at 30 FPS.

-    The After-Action Report (ai_coach1.py): The system analyzes the stuck_coordinates_log.json to tell the user exactly which joint failed at what specific phase of the move, granting a final sync score.
+✨ Core Architecture & Innovation

+1. The Deployment Engine (Zero-Install Architecture)

+The application uses a custom executable-intercept architecture (sys.argv routing).
+Instead of running multiple separate Python scripts, the main .exe intercepts system arguments to spawn secure, isolated sub-processes for the computer vision engine and the text-to-speech coach.

+All AI model weights (pose_landmarker_heavy.task) and semantic data (n0_complete_data.json) are bundled directly into the application's runtime directory using sys._MEIPASS relative routing.

+2. Offline Semantic Action Tagging

+To eliminate latency, the "Master Tapes" (reference videos) are processed entirely offline before being bundled into the software.

+Raw math is automatically converted into grouped Semantic Action Phases (e.g., Frames 15-26: "extending the right hand").
+This gives the AI Coach immediate context without requiring heavy live computation.

+3. The Live Training Environment (live4.py)

+When the user enters the trainer, the system evaluates their form in real-time.

+Scale & Position Invariance: The engine translates all coordinates to be relative to the user's hip-center.
+This ensures a 5'2" user can be accurately scored against a 6'2" master, regardless of where they stand in the room.

+Custom Joint Weighting: Not all joints matter equally in self-defense.
+Our evaluation engine uses a custom distribution matrix (e.g., Ankles/Feet: 0.25, Knees: 0.20, Shoulders: 0.10), prioritizing lower-body stability over head position.

+4. The Deterministic AI Sensei (ai_coach1.py)

+Instead of an LLM, we built a deterministic, math-based AI Coach.

+Sub-Millisecond Feedback: It reads local logs and uses relative X/Y differentials to generate exact physical corrections.

+Text-to-Speech (TTS): Integrated with pyttsx3, the coach audibly speaks the corrections, spawning in a dedicated hacker-style terminal window.

+Instant Tape Review: The coach allows the user to press a button and instantly launch an OpenCV window showing the exact frame of the master tape where they made their mistake.

 🛠️ Tech Stack

-    Python 3.10+ (Core Engine)
+Core Engine: Python 3.10+

-    OpenCV (cv2) (Real-time video rendering and visual HUD)

-    Google MediaPipe (Sub-millisecond pose estimation / computer vision)
+Computer Vision: Google MediaPipe Vision Tasks & OpenCV (cv2)

-    NumPy (Kinematic vector math, Cosine Similarity, Euclidean geometry)
+Kinematics: NumPy (Cosine Similarity, Euclidean geometry)

-    CustomTkinter (Modern, dark-theme GUI)

-🎮 How to Use (Demo Flow)

-Launch the app.py UI.
+User Interface: CustomTkinter

+Accessibility: PyTTSx3 (Offline Text-to-Speech)

+Deployment: PyInstaller / Auto-py-to-exe

+🚀 How to Run (For End Users & Judges)

+You do not need Python installed to run this application!

+Download the provided application folder.

+Double-click the standalone executable (app.exe).

 Enter an "Operator Alias" (Notice: No cloud password required, proving zero cloud auth).